anka-sirota/amfm/README.md

 Please keep in mind that this is still a work-in-progress.

+### Issues

+Parsing arbitrary song title without any additional information is a bit of a pain, so few compromises had to be made:

+* remix additions are stripped from titles, if possible;
+* titles containing no information about artist are skipped;

 ### Usage

 There's not much configuration available yet.
 Everything script needs can be supplied through the environment variables: